- Where is The Ranch at Rock Creek located?

 Helicopter travel between The Ranch property and regional locations can be arranged through The Ranch’s transportation partners.

-Guests who drive to The Ranch on their own will be provided with complimentary vehicle valet service upon arrival and departure.
 Guest vehicles will be kept in a parking area close to the Granite Lodge.

 We encourage guests to stay for a minimum of five to seven nights in order to take advantage of all the activities and dining experiences The Ranch has to offer.
 Please refer our rates page to view any minimum night stay restrictions based on the season you would like to visit.
 During the summer months and seasonal celebrations, such as Memorial Day Weekend, the Fourth of July, Christmas and New Year’s Eve, we host an extended itinerary of special events, which may include stagecoach and sleigh rides, a rodeo, a barn dance, group yoga classes and unique dining experiences in the Buckle Barn.
 Staying a full week ensures that you will be able to experience more of our all-inclusive weekly experiences.
 You will also have more time to enjoy our Granite Spa treatments and mind & body classes as well as our off-Ranch excursions such as sapphire mining.